-Many sources of HIPAA business associate examples tend to repeat the examples of HIPAA business associates provided by the Department of Health & Human Services (HHS) on its business associate web page.
+Many sources of HIPAA business associate examples tend to rely on and repeat the examples of HIPAA business associates provided by the Department of Health & Human Services (HHS) on its business associate web page.
 However, these examples were first produced in 1999, and a lot has happened in the past two decades.

 The earliest HIPAA-related mention of business associates was not until the publication of the first Final Privacy Rule in 2000 – prior to which third party service providers had been referred to as business partners.
-Although the terminology changed to help covered entities better understand what a business associate is, the examples used in the 1999 proposed Privacy Rule didn´t.
+Although the terminology changed to help covered entities better understand what a business associate is, the examples used in the Privacy Rule didn´t.

-Consequently, many sources of HIPAA business associate examples list the same examples that were used twenty-plus years ago – third-party administrators, accountants and auditors, consultants and private accreditation organizations, attorneys, independent transcriptionists, and healthcare clearinghouses that translate claims from a non-standard format for payment.
+Consequently, many sources of HIPAA business associate examples list the same examples that were used twenty-plus years ago – third-party administrators, accountants and auditors, private accreditation organizations, attorneys, independent transcriptionists, and healthcare clearinghouses that translate claims from a non-standard format for payment.

 In fact, the only two services that have been dropped from most lists of HIPAA business associate examples are billing agents and data aggregation/warehousing services: which is relevant to an up-to-date list because – like many more modern healthcare and health insurance operations – these services can be done more easily in-house or via the cloud using Software-as-a-Service (SaaS) apps.